umddb/cmsc828e-spring2021/assignment1/README.md

 ### Assignment 1

 This is a short SQL assignment against the `olympics` dataset.
+Feel free to do this to the extent you wish.

 #### Schema
 The dataset contains the details of the 2000 and 2004 Summer Olympics, for a subset of the games (`swimming` and `athletics`).
 More specifically,